flutter/news_toolkit/docs/docs/project_configuration/ads.md

 Finally, you need to specify your app IDs regardless of whether you are using Google AdMob or Google Ad Manager.

-First [find your Google advertising app IDs](https://support.google.com/admob/answer/7356431?hl=en).
+First find your [Google Ad Manager app IDs](https://support.google.com/admanager/answer/1656921#copy-id) or [AdMob app IDs](https://support.google.com/admob/answer/7356431?hl=en).
 For every app flavor's `strings.xml` file within your codebase, replace the placeholder value associated with the `admob_app_id` key with your flavor-specific app ID.
 Repeat this procedure and replace the placeholder value for every `ADMOB_APP_ID` key within your `project.pbxproj` file.

 ## Remove Ads